 Hiking along the edge

-If you want to see it all from above, take the Country Park Trail (pdf map) along the edge across the hills.
+If you want to see it all from above, take the Country Park Trail (the green trail on this map) along the edge across the hills.
 The trail continues out of the park as South Downs Way and you can walk all the way to Beachy Head (google link) the tallest chalk cliff in Britain with its 162 meters.
 A trip of 12 kilometers.

 The classic view

-If you want to see the classic viewpoint where you can see all even sisters at once, hop off the bus at Cuckmere Inn (one stop before the Seven Sisters Country Park) and take the trail to Seaford Head Viewpoint.
+If you want to see the classic viewpoint where you can see all even sisters at once with the coastgard cottages in front, go to Cuckmere Inn and take the trail to Seaford Head Viewpoint.
 Walk up the hill behind the coastguard cottages.

 A walk on the beach